William-King977/Tawe-Lib/README.md

 - Users can edit their details, even though this feature is not mentioned in the specification.
 - Current Balance is shown in the user's profile (rather than a stand alone page).
 - File handling is done by using text files.

+# Data Structures
+- Each data class are stored in Array Lists, with the exception of both User classes.
+- Both Users and Librarians are stored in Linked Hashmaps, with the key being their username.